Jordan Elsey

-Jordan Elsey (born 2 March 1994) is an Australian footballer who plays as a centre back for Perth Glory in the A-League Men competition.
+Jordan Elsey (born 2 March 1994) is an Australian footballer who plays as a centre back for A-League club Adelaide United.

 Playing career

 In December 2013, Elsey joined Hong Kong First Division club Kitchee on loan, however he was recalled early and subsequently did not make a senior appearance.

 In January 2014, Elsey scored his debut goal for Adelaide United in stoppage time of a match against league leaders Brisbane Roar, giving Adelaide United a surprising 2–1 victory.

 On 4 November 2014 Adelaide United confirmed that Jordan had ruptured his Anterior Cruciate Ligament.
 He made his return to action on 7 November 2015 playing for the Adelaide United Youth side and a return to the senior team later in the season.

-In July 2021, Elsey departed Adelaide United at the end of his contract.
+In July 2021, Elsey departed his hometown club Adelaide United at the end of his contract.
+He departed with a league title in 2016 with Adelaide United and two Australian Cups in 2018 and 2019, whilst making 124 league appearances and scoring 4 goals.

 On 8 July 2021, Jordan Elsey was announced as a signing by the Newcastle Jets for the upcoming 2021/22 season to play under new manager Arthur Papas.
+He made 34 league appearances.

 In January 2023, Elsey departed the Newcastle Jets.
 Perth Glory confirmed his signing shortly thereafter.

+After playing 10 league games and scoring one goal, he departed Perth Glory to explore playing opportunities in India.
+In August 2023, he signed for East Bengal for two years.
+He then left after just one year with the club in 2024, with no league appearances due to injury.

+In 2024, Elsey returned to his hometown club Adelaide United on a one year deal.
+He made is first appearance for the club in almost 4 years, coming on as a substitute in a 3-0 loss to Western United on 23 February 2025.
+A week later, on 1st March 2025, he scored his 5th ever league goal for Adelaide and 1st goal since returning to the club in a 4-4 draw against Auckland FC.